Shock (2004 film): Production

 In October 2003, director Thiagarajan bought the Tamil remake rights of Ram Gopal Varma's 2003 Hindi supernatural thriller Bhoot in October 2003, after the original had become a box office success.
 Thiagarajan's son Prashanth and Simran were signed on to play the lead roles, though the actress later opted out citing her impending marriage as a reason.
-The team then announced that actress Reemma Sen had replaced Simran in the film, though Sen called the statement "premature".
+The team then announced that actress Reema Sen had replaced Simran in the film, though Sen called the statement "premature".
 Reports then suggested that Laila had replaced her though this proved to be untrue.
-The leading female role was later taken by Meena, who lost weight to portray the role which she described as her "most challenging" til date.
+The leading female role was later taken by Meena, who lost weight to portray the role which she described as her "most challenging" role to that point.

 An early press release had announced that Asin, Khushbu, Ramya Krishnan, Raghuvaran and Pasupathy would also be in the film, but none of the actors eventually starred.
 Similarly Kanika and Sujatha were initially speculated to appear in the film, but did not make the final cast.
 Abbas joined the cast to play a negative role, while K. R. Vijaya, Suhasini and Sarath Babu were also selected to essay supporting roles.
 Subtle changes were made to the script of the Tamil version to make it adaptable for Tamil audiences.
-During production, the team revealed that they hoped to introduce a new form of technology in the film which would prevent the film being seen on unlicensed copies.
+During production, Thiagarajan revealed that the team hoped to introduce a new form of technology which would prevent the film being seen on unlicensed copies.
 The film's shoot was completed within twenty six days, with meticulous pre-planning arranged by Thiagarajan.
 The makers also considered producing a Kannada and Malayalam version of the film, but eventually did not carry through with the idea.

 Release

+Shock was released on 23 July 2004.
+After watching the film in a Chennai theatre, a 50-year old man suffered a heart attack and was hospitalised but recovered.
+He was visited by Prashanth and Thiagarajan, and the former told the media, "We had made it clear in the publicity of Shock that the film is not for people with weak hearts nor for children".
+There were also reports of audiences watching the film in Sathyam Cinemas being "jolted" at regular intervals due to its relatively powerful sound system compared to that of other theatres in Chennai.